 And FHA loans could be helping them buy homes

-Many young people are hesitant about buying homes, but those that are jumping on board are doing it with better credit and relying more on Federal Housing Administration (FHA) loans.
+Many young people are hesitant about buying homes.
+But those that are jumping on board are doing it with better credit scores and relying more on Federal Housing Administration (FHA) loans.

 For the third straight month, millennial credit scores have increased, according to mortgage automation company Ellie Mae.
 From April through June, average FICO scores of millennial home loan borrowers have gone up a point every month, with June’s average score at 723.

 “Economic uncertainty may be contributing to a general tightening of credit, which could explain why we are seeing a slight uptick in the average FICO scores for closed loans to millennials,” says Joe Tyrrell, executive VP of corporate strategy at Ellie Mae.

 Americans know it’s a great time to buy a home, but other financial struggles are a big factor in why some millennials are holding back on buying.
 According to the Ellie May study, 23 percent of loans from all borrowers were through the FHA.
 However, when broken down by generation, millennials were taking out FHA loans at a much higher rate.

 “For the third month in a row, FHA loans made up 37 percent of closed loans among millennial homebuyers,” the study says.
 “Conventional loans represented 60 percent of total closed loans in June.”

 FHA mortgage loans are government-insured and typically have a lower interest rate than a conventional loan, which isn’t backed by the government.
 Borrowers can take out an FHA loan that only require a 3.5 percent down payment for a home.
 Recommended down payment in other programs can be as much as 20 percent.
 That’s a huge difference and one that millennial home buyers are taking note of.

 All the single ladies